 Slip and fall accident victims don’t have to face these consequences alone.
-The experienced Delaware Slip And Fall Accident Lawyers represent individuals throughout who have suffered injuries in a slip and fall accident due to someone else’s carelessness.
+Our experienced Delaware slip and fall accident lawyers represent individuals throughout who have suffered injuries in a slip and fall accident due to someone else’s carelessness.
 Our legal team works with every client to seek justice and pursue compensation for their injuries.
 While you are recovering, our team can help ease the burden by addressing your legal options to cover medical bills and other financial considerations.
 If you or someone you love has suffered injuries in a slip and fall accident, we may be able to help.
-Call our office nearest you or take a moment to fill out our online contact form.
+Call our nearest office or take a moment to fill out our online contact form.
 You will hear back from one of our skilled lawyers who can help you learn more about your rights and schedule a free, no-obligation consultation.

 What Is a Slip and Fall?